Should You Buy Commission-Free ETFs?

 How Commission-Free ETFs Work

-The ETF commission is charged every time you place a trade (buy or sell shares).
-So, if you frequently buy shares of ETFs, these commissions can really get expensive over time.
+The ETF commission is charged every time you place a trade to buy or sell shares.
+If you frequently buy shares of ETFs, these commissions can really get expensive over time.
 But if you can buy ETFs with no commission, you can potentially save hundreds of dollars per year in trading costs, if you buy or sell shares of ETFs at least on a monthly basis.

 Companies That Offer Commission-Free ETFs

 Almost every brokerage firm and fund company offers commission-free ETFs.
-Typically, the brokerage firm or fund company has their own proprietary funds, which they offer as commission-free or they may call them "no transaction fee" or NTF funds.
-However, they'll usually charge the commission or fee on ETFs that are not part of their own family of funds.
+Typically, the brokerage firm or fund company has its own proprietary funds, which it offers as commission-free, or it may call them "no transaction fee" or NTF funds.
+However, the firm will usually charge a commission or fee on sales of ETFs that are not part of its own family of funds.

-For example, Vanguard does not charge commissions on their Vanguard ETFs but they will charge a transaction fee on ETFs from a rival such as Fidelity.
+For example, Vanguard does not charge commissions on its Vanguard ETFs but it will charge a transaction fee on ETFs from a rival such as Fidelity.
 Therefore, when you are thinking of buying an ETF, it's wise to see if you can find what you are looking for at the brokerage firm or fund company where you have your brokerage account or IRA.